rajadilipkolli/investment-profile/README.md

 ## Changes in code
-Due to breaking changes in spring boot 2.6.0 we cannot use spring fox 3.0.0 starter unless it is fixed, hence migrated to springdoc openui
+ - Due to breaking changes in spring boot 2.6.0 we cannot use spring fox 3.0.0 starter unless it is fixed, hence migrated to springdoc openui -  Wont switch back to spring fox
+ - Upgraded to Java 17
+ - Converted all maven wrappers to Apache Maven Wrapper using command ` mvn wrapper:wrapper`